rorrim-rorrim/eden-alt/docs/Caveats.md

 DirectX 12 is not available - simply copy and paste a random DLL and name it `d3d12.dll`.

 Install [Qt6 compatibility libraries](github.com/ANightly/qt6windows7) specifically Qt 6.9.5.

+## RedoxOS

+The package install may randomly hang at times, in which case it has to be restarted.
+ALWAYS do a `sudo pkg update` or the chances of it hanging will be close to 90%.
+If "multiple" installs fail at once, try installing 1 by 1 the packages.

+When CMake invokes certain file syscalls - it may sometimes cause crashes or corruptions on the (kernel?) address space - so reboot the system if there is a "hang" in CMake.